4d/4d-for-ios/docs/ProjectEditor-PublishingSection.md

 * Create a **Components** folder next to the 4D database with the app's data.
 * Place the **MOBILE SESSION MANAGEMENT** component in the newly created **Components** folder.
 * Restart 4D.
-* Clic ont the Execute button from the toolbar
+* Click on the Execute button from the toolbar
 * In the 4D Methods Explorer, select the **MOBILE SESSION MANAGEMENT** method and click on the **Execute** button.
 * The Apps window will appear displaying all of your apps: